You’ve been meaning to get a better mattress over the last two months. You have narrowed down your search to a King or a California King mattress.

 Plus, they cost a tad bit more than their King versions.

-Walk into any retail store and you’ll find comforter sets, sheets, mattress encasements, and any other extra accessories that you may require.
+Walk into any retail store and you’ll find comforter sets, king sheets, mattress encasements, and any other extra accessories that you may require.

 Also, the demand for a specific product may influence the manufacturing cost.